marianmeres/condition-builder/README.md

 // condition with one expression
 `a=b`

-// condition with 2 expression join by `or`
+// condition with 2 expressions joined by `or`
 `a=b or c=d`

 // condition of multiple hierarchically structured expressions and conditions